Mynajobs/HRHIS-DOCUMENTATION/docs/users/user/user.md

 2. Fill in all the user's details and assign appropriate user roles and organisation unit

-3. click the Save button to save the user account.
+3. Click the save button at the bottom right hand side of the form to save the user account.

 ![img alt](/images/SavingUser.png)